coverclock/com-diag-diminuto/README.md

 Copyright 2008-2022 by the Digital Aggregates Corporation, Colorado, USA.

-This software is an original work of its author.
+Except where noted, this software is an original work of its author.

 # License